 -

-Commissioned Corps Headquarters
+Commissioned Corps Headquarters Leadership

-Cedric B. Guyton, PharmD, MPH, GWCPM, RPh RADM Guyton is a Pharmacy officer who serves as the Deputy Director for Commissioned Corps Services.
-RADM Guyton was assigned to the Food and Drug Administration (FDA) since 2015 until 2019.
-In last assignment RADM Guyton served as Associate Director for Knowledge Management and Innovation within the Office of Biotechnology Products (OBP).
-In that role, RADM Guyton advised the OBP Director on the integration of the Office of Pharmaceutical Quality strategic priorities involving IT systems integration, labeling reviewing, and IND assignments.
-In his previous position with FDA, RADM Guyton served as the Senior Program Management officer within the Office of Manufacturing Quality/Immediate Office where he was responsible for effectively communicating with over 45 Compliance Officers to ensure the uniform application of risk-based, patient-focused compliance and enforcement policies.
+RDML Guyton is a Pharmacy officer who serves as the Commissioned Corps Headquarters (CCHQ) Deputy Director for Commissioned Corps Serves.
+He manages a diverse portfolio that includes officer Training, Personnel and Career Development, Promotions, Call to Active Duty, Assignments, Separations, Officer Wellness, and CCHQ COR III managing CCHQ $50M IT portfolio.
+RDML Guyton was assigned to the Food and Drug Administration (FDA) from 2015 to 2019.
+In his last assignment at FDA, RDML Guyton served as Associate Director for Knowledge Management and Innovation within the Office of Biotechnology Products (OBP).
+In that role, he advised the OBP Director on the integration of Office of Pharmaceutical Quality strategic priorities, including IT systems integration, labeling review, and IND assignments.
+In a prior FDA position, RDML Guyton served as the Senior Program Management Officer within the Office of Manufacturing Quality, Immediate Office, where he was responsible for coordinating with more than 45 Compliance Officers to ensure the consistent application of risk-based, patient-focused compliance and enforcement policies.

-RADM Guyton has served in multiple leadership roles as a Corps officer such as Black Commissioned Officers Advisory Group (BCOAG) Senior Advisor, President Tucson Area Commissioned Officers Association, and Vice Chair BCOAG.
-RADM Guyton has been responsible for the recruitment of several officers to the United States Public Health Service and has served as a mentor of many more officers during his career.
+RDML Guyton has held multiple leadership roles as a Corps officer, including Senior Advisor to the Black Commissioned Officers Advisory Group (BCOAG), President of the Tucson Area Commissioned Officers Association, and Vice Chair of BCOAG.
+He has played a key role in recruiting officers into the USPHS Commissioned Corps and has mentored numerous officers throughout his career.

 -